Frome: Rise and fall of the cloth trade

 There were several public disturbances throughout this period.
-In 1754 a mob of Mendip colliers together with destitute people from Frome protested against the rising cost of flour.
+In 1754, a mob of Mendip colliers together with destitute people from Frome protested against the rising cost of flour.
 A mill and its contents were burned down, others severely damaged.
 Rioters extorted money from mill owners.
 Four men were killed when an assault was made on another mill barricaded by the owner and three soldiers.
-In 1766 a miller in Beckington defended himself against a mob of 2000, firing upon them, wounding some; all of his wheat and flour were seized and fires lit.
+In 1766, a miller in Beckington defended himself against a mob of 2,000, firing upon them, wounding some; all of his wheat and flour were seized and fires lit.
 In 1767, 500 local shearmen assembled and broke up a newly installed spinning jenny in a mill close to Frome.
 Among many actions across Somerset and Wiltshire, spinning jennies were smashed in a mill by a mob in 1781.
-In 1796 a body of Mendip colliers entered the town armed with bludgeons to force local millers to reduce their bread prices.
-The Constable called for dragoons stationed in the town and they themselves were assaulted.
+In 1796, a body of Mendip colliers entered the town armed with bludgeons to force local millers to reduce their bread prices.
+The constable called for dragoons stationed in the town and they themselves were assaulted.
 Sabres were drawn and the mob dispersed, bloodied but without fatalities.
 Afterwards the constable was threatened with arson and murder.
 At a time of rising unemployment, the price of potatoes provoked a riot in Frome in 1816.
 Magistrates read the Riot Act and suppressed the trouble with local militia and dragoons, preventing an attack on a Sheppard factory.

-By 1800 the population had increased beyond 12,000.
-There was a brief boost to the trade from the Napoleonic Wars, Frome supplying blue uniform cloth: 160 miles a year in 1801.
+By 1800, the population had increased beyond 12,000.
+There was a brief boost to the trade from the Napoleonic Wars, with Frome supplying blue uniform cloth of 160 miles a year in 1801.
 As mechanisation increased, fewer skills were required; wages fell along with living conditions.
 Dyeing ceased.
 Steam engines replaced water mills.
-By 1826 the parish established a blanket factory to employ the poor.
+By 1826, the parish established a blanket factory to employ the poor.
 A lack of investment locally meant the nation chose to buy the cheaper and lighter cloth produced elsewhere.
 Many mills closed as the trade steadily declined.
 Tucker's at Wallbridge, the last fabric mill of 'The Finest West of England Cloth', closed in 1965.